-Thus, much of the work I do is asking a writer to consider alternate expressions.
+Thus, much of the work I do is asking a writer to consider alternative expressions.
 Most of the time those expressions turn out to be the very ones the writer had originally intended, which had somehow escaped.
-Editing then then becomes an ingathering, a homecoming, a rebirth of meaning.
+Editing then becomes an ingathering, a homecoming, a rebirth of meaning.

 How I Contribute to Your Own Writing Process

 Across the desk of any literary agent or publisher flows an endless stream of literary traffic.
 The moment your manuscript floats across that desk, it must snap the reader’s attention into focus with the force of a collision—the kind of collisions that happen in sweaty, slightly dangerous nightclubs.
 Your manuscript’s body language must resemble the electrifying gap between two seemingly unrelated images that—bumping up against each other—spark a strangely magnetizing current . . .

 I edit to improve the likelihood of your manuscript doing that.
 To get there, I may suggest one of three types of editing: the Eagle’s Eye View, the Ground Level View, or Your Own View: an editing plan structured on your unique needs.

 Both the Eagle’s-Eye View and the Ground-Level View analyze

 - how the plot of your particular story (linear, spiral, meandering, etc.) intermeshes with the journeys of your characters (fictional or nonfictional) and other story elements